Housing

 Review the "living-on-your-own" basics with them.
 Your student may already be doing laundry at home on their own but going over some of these things will get both of you in the right frame of mind as they prepare to come to campus.
 If your student feels that he/she has a handle on these things, tell him/her to humor you.
 A quick class in Laundry 101 may help them avoid having to wear something pink every day of the week.

-Managing their finances can be very different than what they are currently experiencing.
+Managing their finances can be very different from what they are currently experiencing.
 There are a lot of new financial priorities to rank as students develop new friends, new interests, and costs associated with classes or student organizations.
 Discuss each other's feelings about working a part-time job.
 Let them know what you are able to provide towards their expenses.
-Talk about a budget, using a check book, paying bills, ATM cards, and credit cards.
+Talk about a budget, using a checkbook, paying bills, ATM cards, and credit cards.
 Students are often presented with numerous opportunities to sign up for a credit card.
 A discussion about credit cards can help prevent future stress for the student and possible family conflicts.

 Cooking and washing dishes is something we do a majority of the time for the student at Western.
 Your student will eat in the dining centers or Union food court 90% of the time.
 However, every student will heat up a pizza or make cookies with a roommate at some point in their college career.
-As a family make a college dinner of macaroni and cheese with a host of other healthy but simple snacks for fun and practice.
+As a family, make a college dinner of macaroni and cheese with a host of other healthy but simple snacks for fun and practice.
 You can talk about eating healthy and staying fit while they are at college.

 How long have you been telling them to clean their room?
 You may out of routine do all or most of the cleaning around your home.
 You may be surprised to know that we have students who struggle with understanding good hygiene habits.
 It can be hard for a student's self-esteem to be confronted by a roommate for having an especially messy side of the room, not regular washing of clothes, or showering on a regular basis.
 This does not happen very often but observe your student's current behaviors and see if you find yourself having to remind them of these basics.